anthonylgf/jackson-circular-references-test/README.md

-# jackson-circular-references-test
+# Jackson Circular References
-Repository to test solutions related to the circular references solutions on Jackson library
+Repository to test solutions related to the circular references problems in Jackson library